bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

     Interesting to note that the solution is just an exponential-like distribution with parameter :math:`\lambda_1` and :math:`Z(\lambda_1)` as a normalization constant to make sure the probabilities sum to 1.
 Equation 16 gives us the desired value of :math:`\lambda_1`.
-We can easily find it using any root solver using the following code:
+We can easily find a solution using any root solver, such as the code below:

     .. code:: python